mhdzumair/MediaFusion/README.md

 # Disclaimer :warning: :warning: :warning:
 >The contents of these scripts and files are created for Educational Purpose.
 Use of the Add-on is at your own risk.
 This scrapper is written in python and serves API for [stremio](https://www.stremio.com/).
 All the credits goes to Tamil Blasters.
+I encourage you to use the website.

 ![alt TamilBlasters](resources/tamilblasters.png?raw=true)
 # Tamil Blasters Stremio Addon
-Stremio Addon for Tamil Blasters Movies.
+Stremio Addon for Tamil Blasters Movies & Series.
 ![alt TamilBlasters](resources/ss.png?raw=true)

 ## Installation